LulinZhang/MicMacTiePHistoP/README.md

 - `STDRange`: Only pixels with their value within STDRange times of std will be considered (in order to ignore altitude outliers), Def=5
 - `DSMFile`: the xml file that recorded the structure information of the DSM, Def=MMLastNuage.xml
 - `OutImg`: output image name, Def='input'_gray.tif
-"""

-!mm3d TestLib DSM_Equalization MEC-Malt_2014 DSMFile=MMLastNuage.xml OutImg=DSM2014-gray.tif
+mm3d TestLib DSM_Equalization MEC-Malt_2014 DSMFile=MMLastNuage.xml OutImg=DSM2014-gray.tif

-"""The equalized DSM is visulized below:"""
+The equalized DSM is visulized below:

 import mm3d_utils